 In other words, the informed user is neither a designer nor a technical expert.
-Therefore, an informed user is a person that has some awareness of the existing designs in the sector concerned, without necessarily knowing which aspects of a product are dictated by a technical function.
+However, despite not necessarily knowing which aspects of a product are dictated by a technical function, they do have some awareness of the existing designs in the sector concerned.